KnowledgeForwardSolutions/DbC.Net/Documentation/ApproximatelyEqual.md

 ### StandardFloatingPointComparers

-The StandardFloatingPointComparers class (DbC.Net.FloatingPoint) has properties that give you access to both fixed error and relative error implementations of IApproximateEqualityComparer<T> as lazily created singleton objects.
+The DbC.Net.FloatingPoint.StandardFloatingPointComparers class has properties that give you access to both fixed error and relative error implementations of IApproximateEqualityComparer<T> as lazily created singleton objects.
 The comparers available are: